microsoft/vscode-dev-containers/containers/python-3/README.md

     && echo "$SNIPPET" | tee -a /root/.zshrc >> /home/vscode/.zshrc
 ```

-### Adding the definition to your folder
+### Adding the definition to your project

+Just follow these steps:

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.

-2. To use VS Code's copy of this definition:
+2. To use the pre-built image:
    1. Start VS Code and open your project folder.
    2. Press <kbd>F1</kbd> select and **Remote-Containers: Add Development Container Configuration Files...** from the command palette.
    3. Select the Python 3 definition.

-3. To use latest-and-greatest copy of this definition from the repository:
+3. To use the Dockerfile for this definition (*rather than the pre-built image*):
    1. Clone this repository.
    2. Copy the contents of `containers/python-3/.devcontainer` to the root of your project folder.
    3. Start VS Code and open your project folder.